pfq/PFQ/user/libpcap/README.md

 ------------

-This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the capture acceleration of PFQ, and at the same time to take advantage of PFQ/lang computations to filter and dispatch packets across pcap sockets.
+This version of pcap library is intended to support the PFQ framework, thus allowing legacy applications to exploit the acceleration of capture/transmission of PFQ, and at the same time to take advantage of PFQ/lang computations to filter and dispatch packets across pcap sockets.